›Subjektitüde‹, FRG 1966, directed by Helke Sander

 With Helke Sander (director), Pia Frankenberg (director), Bärbel Freund (director), Elfi Mikesch (director), Angelika Levi (director), Lilly Grote (director), Ute Aurand (director), Monika Vogel (director), Sibylle Tiedemann (director)

-From feminist beginnings at the German Film and Television Academy Berlin with Helke Sander to the private punk film of its new artistic director Angelika Levi, this program brings together seven shorts by ten women who have studied or taught at the DFFB.
+From feminist beginnings at the German Film and Television Academy Berlin with Helke Sander to the private punk film of its new artistic director Angelika Levi, this program brings together seven shorts by nine women who have studied or taught at the DFFB.
+The program is complemented by a film by Pia Frankenberg, who does not come from the DFFB, but whose perspective was also significant for the filmmaking of her time.

 ‘Subjektitüde’